ArianLust/AB-EPIC-PC/README.md

 > [!IMPORTANT]
 > I am not affiliated with Rovio nor Chimera, all rights go to them I repeat I am not affiliated with Rovio nor Chimera!
+> If I should take this down please let me know.

 ## Fixed Stuff
 ### Game No longer freezes when not in focus